“Gabe, our fatal flaw is that we don’t need each other.” While the words were harsh, his wife’s voice was matter-of-fact.

 Ignoring the “wash your own dishes” rule, Gabe set his mostly empty mug on the counter and left the firehouse.
 He knew what he needed to do to survive, he just didn’t know if he had the guts to do it.

-In a world where uncertainties and worry tumbled about constantly, the key to surviving—and even thriving–was in knowing that moments like this one right now had happened before and would happen again.
+In a world where uncertainties and worry crashed about constantly, Jill was well aware that the key to surviving—and even thriving–was in knowing that moments like this one right now had happened before and would happen again.
 Moments that cradled a little bit of perfect, keeping hope alive and making everything worth it.

 Jill nestled deeper into the curve Nash’s body made around hers.
 Always aware of her, even in sleep, the big man stirred, pulling the covers over them both and tucking her more snugly against him.